phreeza/manuscript_axon_potentials/doc/manuscript.md

 the first peak is not as notable as in this example.

-To understand how bifurcations and terminations interact when they are present in the same axon (as they must always be in a real axon), we simulated an axon with an identical number of bifurcations as in the previous case, but then added terminations to all the fibers 200 $\mu$m after the bifurcation zone ([@fig:simpletree]D).
+To understand how bifurcations and terminations interact when they are present in the same axon, we simulated an axon with an identical number of bifurcations as in the previous case, but then added terminations to all the fibers 200
+$\mu$m after the bifurcation zone ([@fig:simpletree]D).
 We found that this leads to the same biphasic responses observed as observed in the cases of the isolated anatomical features, with the triphasic response occurring briefly in-between the two features.

 A notable point here is that the potential at the bifurcation and termination are similar in shape, but opposite in polarity.

-- why this is interesting.
-- why we now move to a bundle
+This is similar to the polarity reversal associated with a dipole observed in experimental studies (@Swadlow2002Activation; @Blot2014Ultrarapid; this study).

 *Axonal projections generate a dipole-like field potential.* To understand how axons can generate a dipolar EFP, we simulated a parallel fiber bundle that at